 Identify additional issues URSSI should address, identify communities for whom these issues are relevant, determine how we should address the issues in coordination with the communities, and determine how to prioritize all the issues in URSSI.

 We are not working in a vacuum, but with other like-minded projects.
 In addition to Better Scientific Software (BSSw) and activities around research facilitators (ACI-REF) in the United States, there are two ongoing institutes in science gateways (SGCI) and molecular sciences (MolSSI); a recently completed conceptualization in high energy physics (S2I2-HEP); two other conceptualization projects now under way in geospatial software and fluid dynamics; and a large number of software development and maintenance projects.
 In the UK, the Software Sustainability Institute (SSI), which has been in operation since 2010, is an inspiration and a potential model for our work.

 Given these existing activities, part of our challenge is to define how we will work with these other groups.
 For example, we might decide that they perform an activity so well that we should point to it, such as the SSI's software guides.
 Or we might decide to either duplicate or enhance an activity they do in order to expand its impact, such as working with the SGCI to offer incubator services to a wider community than just gateway developers.
 Or we might decide to collaborate with one or more groups, such as on policy campaigns aimed at providing better career paths for research software developers in universities.

 We have held one workshop and are planning three more, in addition to a community survey we plan to have out soon and a set of ethnographic studies on specific projects.
-We are communicating through our website, a series of newsletters, and a community discussion site.
+We are communicating through our website and a series of newsletters.